spham395/08-C-Programming/02 Variables/03 Data-types.md

 # Data Types

+Objects, functions, and expressions have a property called type, which are used to intrepret the binary value stored in an object or expression.

-A variable's type regulates several things in C:
+A variable's type regulates:
 * The amount of memory occupied
 * How the bit pattern stored is interpreted
 * How a function's return value is to be interpreted